nus-cs2103-AY2021S1/tp/docs/team/maguireong.md

 * **New Feature**: Added a dynamic header on the right side panel.
 (Pull requests [\#134](https://github.com/AY2021S1-CS2103T-T13-3/tp/pull/134), [\#138](https://github.com/AY2021S1-CS2103T-T13-3/tp/pull/138))
   * What it does: Allows the user to have a better idea of the time period searched for when using the “Session View” function.
   * Justification: This feature improves the product significantly because a user can better identify which time period it is referring to.
   * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of JavaFX.
+                It required an good understanding of JavaFX and how it relates to the logic in both Session List panel and the user's input.
                 The implementation too was challenging enough as a new user to JavaFX.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2021s1.github.io/tp-dashboard/#breakdown=true&search=maguireong&sort=groupTitle&sortWithin=title&since=2020-08-14&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other&tabOpen=true&tabType=authorship&tabAuthor=maguireong&tabRepo=AY2021S1-CS2103T-T13-3%2Ftp%5Bmaster%5D&authorshipIsMergeGroup=false&authorshipFileTypes=docs~functional-code~test-code)